mawiseman/mawiseman.github.io/_posts/2020-04-22-document-software-using-c4model-and-plantuml.markdown

 ## Testing it out online

-You can esily test this process out online simply by using the free PlantUml Editor.
+You can easily test this process out online simply by using the free PlantUml Editor.

 - Navigate to: [https://www.planttext.com/](https://www.planttext.com/)
 - Paste the example Container diagram below